 Consumption tax exemption

-If you are traveling from abroad and are making purchases in one day at a store on eligible items (which includes clothing and handbags) that totals between 5,000 – 500,000 YEN (excluding tax), you are exempt from paying the 10% Japanese consumption tax in participating stores.
+If you are traveling from abroad and are making purchases in one day at a store on eligible items (which includes clothing and handbags) that totals more than 5,000 JPY (excluding tax), you are exempt from paying the 10% Japanese consumption tax in participating stores.

-This means any purchase on clothing/ handbags/ shoes/ etc. over $45 USD is potentially tax-free in Japan.
-(Read more about the consumption tax exemption process on the official Japan National Tourism Organization site.)
+This means any purchase on clothing/ handbags/ shoes/ etc. over $38 USD (in 2023) is potentially tax-free in Japan.
+(Read more about the consumption tax exemption process.)
 Every IM store I have bought from has offered tax exception services.

-Let’s take the 90,000 YEN Bao Bao bag example I mentioned earlier.
-At the current consumption tax rate of 10%, you’d save 9,000 YEN in taxes.
+Let’s take the 90,000 JPY Bao Bao bag example I mentioned earlier.
+At the current consumption tax rate of 10%, you’d save 9,000 JPY in taxes.

-- For every purchase made at a standalone Issey Miyake-owned store in Japan, you earn 50 points per 1,000 YEN (excluding tax).
+- For every purchase made at a standalone Issey Miyake-owned store in Japan, you earn 5% back in points (excluding tax).

 - These credits can only be used at stand-alone IM stores – you cannot use them at department stores of boutiques that happen to sell IM.